Zhou Tong (Water Margin)

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Li Zhong is in the centre.
+The rest are (clockwise from top): Zhu Wu, Chen Da, Yan Shun, Wang Ying, Hu Sanniang, Zheng Tianshou, Zhou Tong, and Yang Chun.

-Zhou Tong is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Little Conqueror", he ranks 87th among the 108 Stars of Destiny and 51st among the 72 Earthly Fiends.
+Zhou Tong is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Little Conqueror", he ranks 87th among the 108 Heroes and 51st among the 72 Earthly Fiends.

-There was a historical Zhou Tong, who lived during the late northern Song dynasty, the period Water Margin is set in.
-According to folklore, he taught archery to the well-known general Yue Fei.
+There was a historical Zhou Tong, who lived around the 12th century, the same period Water Margin is set in.
+According to folklore, he taught archery to the general Yue Fei.
 (Note: The author incorrectly represents the archer Zhou Tong and this fictional Zhou Tong as the same person.
 See #6 on p.
 4.)
 The given names of the two Zhou Tong are written differently in Chinese.

 Background

-The novel depicts Zhou Tong as robust and having a broad face and a loud booming voice.
-A skilled fighter, he uses a long spear in combat.
-Zhou is nicknamed "Little Conqueror" as he resembles Xiang Yu, a warrior of the Qin dynasty called "The Conqueror", in appearance and with his domineering temperament.
-Zhou Tong leads a bandit gang at Mount Peach Blossom (桃花山) in Qingzhou (in present-day Shandong).
+The novel describes Zhou Tong as a robustly built man with a broad face and a booming voice.
+A skilled fighter, he uses a shiny, green metal alloy spear in combat.
+He is nicknamed "Little Conqueror" as he resembles Xiang Yu in appearance and temperament.

-When passing by Mount Peach Blossom after parting ways with Shi Jin and Lu Da (who later becomes a monk with the name Lu Zhishen) in Weizhou, Li Zhong runs into Zhou Tong, who wants to rob him.
-After being beaten by Li, Zhou generously offers the latter his stronghold.
-Li accepts the offer and Zhou takes second position.
+Zhou Tong starts out as the leader of an outlaw band based at Mount Peach Blossom (桃花山) in Qingzhou (in present-day Shandong).
+One day, he attempts to rob a passing traveller, Li Zhong, but ends up being defeated by the latter.
+Impressed with Li Zhong's skill, he invites Li to be the outlaw band's leader.
+Li Zhong accepts, so Zhou Tong takes the second leadership position in the band.